tammo-v/astro-platform-starter/src/pages/floating-point.md

 layout: ../layouts/Layout.astro
 ---

-# Floating Point Is Broken - Here's what we're replacing it with
+# Floating Point Is Broken — Here's What We're Replacing It With

 ## The Problem No One Questions